JaneliaSciComp/fileglancer-docs/src/content/docs/getting-started/introduction.md

 ## Supported File Systems

-Fileglancer connects to these Janelia file systems:
+Fileglancer connects to Janelia's multi-tier storage infrastructure:

-- **PRFS** (Primary Research File System): Main storage for active research data
+- **PRFS (Primary Research File System)**: High-performance storage optimized for active research data with fast access times and frequent read/write operations.
+Best for current experiments and active analysis work.

-- **NRS** (Nearline Research Storage): Long-term storage for archived research data
+- **NRS (Non-Recoverable Storage)**: Cost-effective storage for large datasets that don't require backup.
+Offers good throughput for large file operations and larger storage quotas.
+Ideal for raw microscopy data and reproducible datasets.

-- **Nearline**: Extended storage for less frequently accessed data
+- **Nearline Storage**: Long-term archival storage with retrieval capabilities.
+Provides very large storage capacity at lower cost but with slower access times.
+Perfect for completed project archives and reference datasets.

 All systems are accessible through the same Fileglancer interface, allowing you to browse across different storage tiers seamlessly.
+The platform automatically handles the performance characteristics of each system to provide the best user experience.